binance/binance-spot-api-docs/testnet/web-socket-api.md

 | Name | Type | Mandatory | Description |
 | :---- | :---- | :---- | :---- |
 | `event` | OBJECT | YES | Event payload.
 See [User Data Streams](user-data-stream.md) |

-### Status codes

-Status codes in the `status` field are the same as in HTTP.

-Here are some common status codes that you might encounter:

-* `200` indicates a successful response.
-* `4XX` status codes indicate invalid requests; the issue is on your side.
-  * `400` – your request failed, see `error` for the reason.
-  * `403` – you have been blocked by the Web Application Firewall.
-  * `409` – your request partially failed but also partially succeeded, see `error` for details.
-  * `418` – you have been auto-banned for repeated violation of rate limits.
-  * `429` – you have exceeded API request rate limit, please slow down.
-* `5XX` status codes indicate internal errors; the issue is on Binance's side.
-  * **Important:** If a response contains 5xx status code, it **does not** necessarily mean that your request has failed.
-    Execution status is _unknown_ and the request might have actually succeeded.
-    Please use query methods to confirm the status.
-    You might also want to establish a new WebSocket connection for that.

-See [Error codes for Binance](errors.md) for a list of error codes and messages.

 # Rate limits